DynamoDS/RefineryPrimer/04-sample-workflows/04-06_community-examples/04-06-01_Guidelines.md

-# Guidelines
+# Guidelines for Uploading Examples

 ## Submitting Changes on the Primer

 If you have any suggestions for the primer, we will gladly review them.
-To do so, please follow the guidelines in the following link:
+You can submit your comments by clicking on the following link:

 [https://github.com/DynamoDS/RefineryPrimer/blob/master/CONTRIBUTING.md](https://github.com/DynamoDS/RefineryPrimer/blob/master/CONTRIBUTING.md)

 ## Submitting Examples

-If you have an example please create a Pull Request in GitHub containing your workflow.
-Follow these steps:
+If you have an example you would like to submit, please create a pull request in GitHub containing your workflow.
+You can do this by:

-#### **1. Upload files:**
+#### **1. Upload your files:**

-* Place all necessary files for your workflow in a zip file, this zip file should be named using the following format: Author's last name \(Uppercase, 3 first letters\) + Short descriptive name of workflow Example:`RAH_FloorsFromSolarAnalysis.zip`
+* Place all necessary files for your workflow in a .zip file.
-*  All files should be named using the same format.
-Example:  `RAH_FloorsFromSolarAnalysis.dyn`.
+* Name your file using the following format:

+\[Author's last name \(the first three letters only, capitalized\)\]\_\[Short description of workflow\].zip

+Example:`RAH_FloorsFromSolarAnalysis.zip`

-* Create a pull request by adding this zip file to the following folder:`04-sample-worflows/04-06_Community-Examples/04-06-00_Community_Examples`
+* Create a pull request by adding this .zip file to the following folder:`04-sample-worflows/04-06_Community-Examples/04-06-00_Community_Examples`
 * Make sure your file runs on the last version of Refinery and Revit.
-* You should include:
+* In your file, please include:
-  * Dynamo file
+  * your Dynamo file
-  * Brief Description
+  * a brief Description of your example
-  * Revit file in last available version \(optional\)
+  * the Revit file from the most recent version \(optional\)
-  * Video tutorial \(optional\)
+  * a video tutorial \(optional\)
-  * In-depth description in PDF format \(optional\)
+  * an in-depth description in .PDF format \(optional\)

 #### 2. Create Brief Description

-* In the zip file described above create a folder titled: `Description`
+* Inside the .zip file you just created, create a folder titled: 'Description'
 * Add a brief description and an image to this folder.
 * The image should be:
-  * Format: `.png` format
-  * Size: Width 720 px Height 300 px
+  * format: .png
+  * size: width 720px, height 300px
 * The brief description should include:
-  * Tittle of workflow
+  * title of workflow
-  * Author of script
+  * author of script
-  * Required dynamo packages to run script
+  * Dynamo packages required to run script
-  * Description of how the workflow works and why it is useful.
+  * a description of how the workflow works and why it is useful
-  * Descriptive Image of workflow \(Optional\)
+  * an image of the workflow \(optional\)
-  * Links to files uploaded in the `Example_Files` folder.
+  * links to files uploaded in the `Example_Files` folder.
-* Check the first workflow example \(High Performance Building Design Based on Daylight Analysis\) as a reference on how to upload files.
+* Check the first workflow example \([High Performance Building Design Based on Daylight Analysis](04-06-02_list-of-examples.md)\) as a reference on how to upload files.

-## Dynamo Files Basic Guidelines
+## Dynamo Files: Basic Guidelines

-To ensure that all sample files presented in this page are easy to understand, we recommend you follow these general guidelines:
+To ensure that all sample files presented in this page are easy to understand, we recommend you do take the following steps.

 ### Create a Title Block

-This title block will help the user identify all the requirements needed to run the workflow \(Revit version, required dynamo packages, etc.\).
-The title block will also display observations that help explain what the workflow does, and how is it useful.
+A title block will help the user identify all the requirements needed to run the workflow \(Revit version, required dynamo packages, etc.\).
+The title block will also provide a description that will help explain what the workflow does and how is it useful.

 > You can copy a panel from an existing document and change the information in it so it suits your workflow